mvac7/SDCC_startup_MSX32kROM4000/README.md

 ## 4. How to use a winOS scripts

 In this project, i'm included a two winOS script files: for 8K or 16K ROMs.
-The script is the same but with the size parameter (ROMSIZE) modified for each case.
+The script is the same but with the size parameter `ROMSIZE` modified for each case.

 These scripts can be adapted to Linux.
 I am waiting for an expert who wants to collaborate with this task. ;)

 To adapt the script to your project, you must follow the following steps:

-1. Copy the **Makefile** file into the root path of your project.
+1. Copy the **Makefile** into the root path of your project.
-2. Edit the makefile with your favourite editor.
+2. Edit the Makefile with your favourite editor.
 3. Put the sourcecode file name without extension at `CFILENAME` field.
 4. Put the output ROM file name without extension at `ROMFILENAME` field.
-5. Place the file paths of the objects in the LIBn fields.
+5. Place the file paths of the objects in the `LIBn` fields.

 I recommend using this structure: